Center-Fused Color Treatment

 Identification by inclusions poses some difficulties.
 These gems consist of natural gem materials.
 Center-fused color treated gems are cut from very clean rough but still show natural inclusions under a microscope.

-The keys to identifying center-fused gems is judicious use of the 10x loupe.
-Under magnification, the most visible feature is what at first looks like a fingerprint inclusion.
-This is best seen under the girdle, as it is difficult to see from the crown.
-With care, you can see that it is actually just visible where light is striking it.
-If you move the gem in relationship to the light source, the fingerprint will move as well and it is always parallel to the girdle plane.
-Under higher magnification, you can tell that it is a series of small bubbles in a plane under the color layer.
-The bubbles could lead one to believe it is a synthetic, but again these are made from natural gem materials and are properly classed as an assembled stone.
-The final identifying feature is found on the girdle.
-The color line is distinct even in air; you do not need immersion as you would with a glued doublet.
-It also has significant thickness, about .1 millimeter.
-This and the movable “fingerprint” are easy ways to distinguish them from glued doublets.
-Natural inclusions reinforce this observation.
+You can best identify these gems with a 10X loupe.
+Under this magnification, the most visible feature is what, at first, looks like a fingerprint inclusion.
+You’ll see this best under the girdle.
+(It’s difficult to see from the crown).
+It’s actually just visible where light is striking it.
+If you move the gem in relationship to the light source, the fingerprint will move as well.
+It will always stay parallel to the girdle plane.
+Under higher magnification, you can tell this “fingerprint” is actually a series of small bubbles in a plane under the color layer.
+Although the bubbles might lead you to think the gem is synthetic, this assembled stone consists of natural gem materials.

 Sithy Gems and Lapidary should be complimented for their ingenuity.
-They have created a stable method of color enhancement that rivals the brightest diffusion treated gems.
-In addition, they pride themselves in fine cutting, so the gems have all the brilliance and scintillation one would expect from a high end gemstone.
-Overall, these are very fine appearing gems.
+They created a stable method of color enhancement that rivals the brightest diffusion treated gems.
+In addition, they pride themselves on fine cutting, so these gems have all the brilliance and scintillation one would expect from high-end gemstones.
+Overall, these are very fine looking gems.
 Considering their reasonable price, you can expect them to find wide acceptance in the market.